JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 The entrance never gets old, escaping the tunnel under the train station as the _opening credits_ are revealed: Main Street USA with Cinderella's Castle presiding over the background.

-Fashioned after Walt's hometown and set right after the turn of the twentieth century, this area offers food, shopping, barbershop quartets and an actual barbershop.
+Fashioned after Walt's hometown and set right after the turn of the twentieth century, this area offers food, shopping, barbershop quartets, even an actual barbershop.
 We love to sit on the deck of the train station with a hot cocoa at closing time, watching the other guests exit underneath us.
 This area is beautiful at night, especially during the holidays.

 Cinderella's Castle is the center of the park, with all the lands radiating out like a wagon wheel around this hub.
 The castle stage will host shows throughout the day, and the evening show _Wishes_ will turn the entire castle into a living centerpiece for the fireworks display.
 Including Main Street USA, the park contains a total of 6 themed lands.